RBocibo/FlightTracker_V1/README.md

 # FlightTracker_V1

 ⚡ **HOW TO RUN THE PROJECT ? **👷
-# 1. Clone the project using the folowing link
+# 1. Clone project repository using the folowing link

 https://github.com/RBocibo/FlightTracker_V1.git